nicolabuckhurst/clatracker/README.md

 #### Configure clatracker app (in the shell where you installed the clatracker app)
-- Ensure you are running the clatracker app on an externally visible IP address...we will refer to this as APP_URL
+- Ensure that the clatracker app is externally visible
+  - Find out the external IP address of your home network
+  - Go into your router settings and map an external port number to the port and interal IP address of the machine running the clatracker app.
+  - We will refer to the external url as APP_URL

 - Expose your Redis server by setting an environment variable\
 ```export REDIS_DEV_URL="redis://localhost:6379"```